1995 SEA Games

-This was the fifth time that Thailand hosts the games.
+This was the fifth time that Thailand hosted the games.
 The country had previously staged the games in 1959, 1967, 1975, and 1985, all of which were held in Bangkok.
 Around 3,262 athletes from 10 participating nations participated at the games, which featured 28 sports.

-The final medal tally was led by hosts Thailand, followed by Indonesia and the Philippines.
+The final medal tally was led by the hosts Thailand, followed by Indonesia and the Philippines.

 Organisation

 Development and preparation

 The Chiang Mai SEA Games Organising Committee (CMSOC) was formed to oversee the staging of the games.

 Venues

 The 18th Southeast Asian Games had 23 venues for the games, 19 in Chiang Mai, 3 in Chonburi and 1 in Lamphun.

 Marketing

 Logo

 The logo of the 1995 Southeast Asian Games is an image of a Bo Sang umbrella which symbolises Chiang Mai as the host of the Southeast Asian Games.
 The image of the umbrella also resembles a running athlete, which represents the courage and determination of the games participating athletes and the participating athletes themselves.
 The colours of the umbrella blue, yellow, red, black and green are colours of the Olympic movement and represents the Olympic and sportsmanship spirit of the participating athletes.
 The 6-ring chain, the logo of the Southeast Asian Games Federation, represents the six founding nations of the Southeast Asian Games and the Southeast Asian Games itself.